Improving your CreditBy Caitlin in Posts

 Getting Started on Improving Credit

 The first step to improving your credit score is to actually find out what your score is.
-I would recommend to check your score three to four times a year.
+I would recommend checking your score three to four times a year.
 Now, getting a detailed report of your credit score does come with a price; however, that price is minimal and understanding where you are now and where you need to be is essential to your success in this process.
 Also, you can receive a free credit score yearly from sites such as Transunion.ca or Equifax.com, both of which offer free or paid credit reports.
 After you have checked your score you are now ready to move on to the next step.

 People who own multiple credit cards often forget to make their payments and leave balances on their card for months on end.
 Leaving an outstanding balance is a crucial mistake, and will sink your credit score lower every month.
 Often overlooked, a solution to raising credit is simply to make your payments on time each month.
 Do not leave a balance on your account if you do not have to.